brianchilds-22/Portfolio-2024/README.md

 #  HTML/Bootstrap

-custom classes, use of scrollspy and bootstrap components.
+CDNs, custom classes, use of scrollspy and bootstrap components, font awesome icons.